gunnar0022/my-yomitan-setup/README.md

 - Ensure **Anki is open** and AnkiConnect (seen from yomitan) is connected.
 - Note: You may need to switch **Enable Anki Integration** from Yomitan's Anki tab to **on**.
 - Click into the **Configure Anki card format**
-- Configure the Deck to the deck you want the cards to get sent to.
+- Configure the Deck to the one you made earlier, this is where the cards will get sent.
 - Configure the Model Type to the Yomitan card type you created earlier.
-- Now fill in the field values in the fowwling way
+- Now fill in the field values in the following way

 | Anki Field          | Yomitan Value             |
 |---------------------|---------------------------|